101loops/config/README.md

 - simple file syntax based on sections
 - extraction of Duration and []byte
 - variable substitution
-- overwriting values by comman-line args and environment properties
+- overwriting values by command-line args and environment properties
 - named sub-sections
 - merging of multiple files